-It’s a problem that many families face: Do you sell and move, do you simply add a room or move a wall to try to fix a few of the issues, or do you commit to a large-scale remodel that costs more but will allow you to live in the house for decades longer?
+It’s a problem that many families face: Do you sell and move, a kitchen remodel or maybe a bathroom remodel, do you simply add a room or move a wall to try to fix a few of the issues, or do you commit to a large-scale remodel that costs more but will allow you to live in the house for decades longer?
 And does one option make more financial sense than the others?

 Let’s say your home is worth $200,000.
 You have saved another $100,000.
 So the choice is: Will a $100,000 remodel turn your home into your dream home?
 Or are you better selling your current home and buying a new one for $300,000?

 Here are some steps to help you figure out the answer:

 - List your goals, is the issue one of space, as in simply not having enough?
 Perhaps your family has outgrown the number of bedrooms you have, or you need a playroom for the kids, or a guest suite for an older parent.
 Maybe you have issues of function: The kitchen has always been organized poorly, or you don’t like how all the rooms are closed off from one another, or you’d like a master suite downstairs instead of with the kids’ bedrooms upstairs.
 Maybe your windows don’t properly take in a view, or you badly need a third garage.
 All of these things and more should go on your goals list.
 (Include “staying in the same neighborhood” if that’s important to you.)